-Arrowroot powder is white and powdery like corn starch but ranks high on nutritional content.
-This nutrient-dense starch is used as a healthier alternative for baking foodstuffs such as bread, pasta, cakes and serves as a replacement for corn starch.
+Arrowroot powder is white and powdery like corn starch but ranks high in nutritional content.
+This nutrient-dense starch is used as a healthier alternative for baking foodstuffs such as bread, pasta, and cakes and serves as a replacement for corn starch.
 Arrowroot flour blends well with a wide range of ingredients, making this starchy flour a key component in infant formulas and confectioneries.

 Also Read: Gluten Free: 5 Food Groups You Should Eat For A Healthy Gut